 For questions and requests

-Launched in 2008, the Office of Sustainability is a privately-funded initiative focused on instituting environmental protection practices into Atlanta city government so that every new environmental activity, program, or policy is screened and evaluated according to its economic and social impact.
+Launched in 2008, the Office of Sustainability is an internally funded strategy organization focused on instituting sustainability best practices into Atlanta city government and the community so that every new environmental activity, program, or policy is screened and evaluated according to its economic and social impact..

 As a first step in this culture shift, Atlanta was compared with other cities in best practices research for sustainability, and the research indicated that Atlanta is already implementing more than a third of what needs to be done.
 To reach the city’s full potential, the Office of Sustainability is working with departments across city government to improve current programs and policies and implement new ones.

 Here’s a sampling of what’s in the works:

 - Parks and Greenspace – the Department of Parks, Recreation and Cultural Affairs is to provide all residents and visitors with the highest quality parks, facilities, recreational programs and cultural experiences.
 Introduced in 2005, the Greenspace and Recreation Opportunity Bond provides $105 million in bonds for land acquisition, new recreation amenities, and badly needed infrastructure improvements.
 In addition, greenspace and bike trails will be added along the BeltLine project.
 For more information about the efforts of the Department of Parks, Recreation, and Cultural Affairs, click here.

 - Lighting Retrofits and Building Efficiency – the City is switching to more energy efficient indoor and outdoor lighting, including LED traffic lights which use 80 percent less energy.
 Building efficiency practices are mandating lighting sensors, improving the maintenance system, installing automatic sensory faucets and setting citywide policies on temperature settings.